ircv3/ircv3-specifications/specification/metadata-3.2.md

 where `<Service>` is the relevant service and `<Metadata command>` is any `METADATA` subcommand as outlined previously.
-Responses MUST be presented appropriately to the service rather than through RPL_* or ERR_* events.
+Responses MUST be presented appropriately to the service rather than through `RPL_*` or `ERR_*` events.

 In addition, services MAY display metadata via the `INFO` command with the relevant service and account name.

 ## IRC Daemons

-IRCds MAY have a blacklist or whitelist and may have an option to enforce keys against either or neither of them.
-Implementations may block keys which might result in impersonation.
-It is an error for user-set metadata to have any effect on server operations.
+IRC servers may choose to accept or deny any key for any reason, and SHOULD implement a blacklist or whitelist functionality for this purpose, configurable by the server operators.

-If `METADATA` is supported, it MUST be specified in RPL_ISUPPORT using the `METADATA` key.
+If `METADATA` is supported, it MUST be specified in `RPL_ISUPPORT` using the `METADATA` key.

 ## Numerics